Shedden massacre: The last hours of the "no-surrender crew"

 As the men were marched out and shot, Kellestine, who was drinking very heavily that night, danced a jig while singing Das Deutschlandlied.
 Between dancing his jig while singing the anthem and executing his prisoners, Kellestine would go over to torment Flanz.
 Realizing he was doomed, Muscedere stated: "Do me.
 Do me first.
 I want to go out like a man."
 A police wiretap recorded that Mushey told Aravena about Muscedere's execution: "This guy, he went out like a man...He laughed.
 Went like a man."
 Kellestine personally executed Muscedere, who had once been his friend.
 Muscedere was marched out of the barn, forced to sit in his car, and then shot in the head at point-blank range, followed by another shot to his chest.
 The next to be killed was Kriarakis, who prayed in Greek, as he went out and was shot.
 Mushey speaking to M.H some weeks later and unaware that the latter was wearing a wire, said he was surprised by how much Kriarakis cried as he was marched out to be shot, saying he expected a fellow outlaw biker to be tougher.
 George "Pony" Jessome, went out next, not saying a word.
-Sinopoli was taken to be shot, crying and screaming hysterically, saying that he had really wished that he not attended this meeting as he had wanted to.
+Sinopoli was taken to be shot, crying and screaming hysterically, saying that he had really wished that he had not attended this meeting as he had wanted to.
 Sinopoli was shot but survived while Kellestine's gun jammed.
 Aravena then had to fetch Kellestine another gun, which he then used to finish off Sinopoli who had been left bleeding and in great pain in the interval.
 Flanz and another of the "no surrender crew", Michael "Little Mickey" Trotta were ordered to clean up the blood on the ground, using bleach.
 At this point, Kellestine began to rant about how he was such a hard worker who was doing such a great job killing the "no surrender crew", who were not thankful for his hard work, as if he expected them to appreciate his work in killing them.
 As Kellestine went in and out of his barn with prisoners to kill, none of his colleagues, the majority of whom had guns made any effort to free the prisoners or to shoot Kellestine, though they were all to claim at the trial that they wanted to stop Kellestine.
 Even those who did not have guns like Gardiner could have called the police as all of the "farm crew" had cell phones with them or access to a phone, but none did.
 Gardiner had a telephone right next to him as he listened to the police scanners, but he never called the police as he wanted to be a full patch Bandido.